IntersectMBO/plutus/doc/read-the-docs-site/adr/0006-term-with-type-information.md

 ## Decision

+### Why not do it on the fly

+Why do we need to add this type to store the type information when we can get this type information on the fly?
+GHC's `exprType` basically calculates the type of a `CoreExpr` on the fly.
+If GHC doesn't need to annotate `CoreExpr`s with types, we probably don't either.

+The short answer is that it's expensive for us.

+In fact, GHC does have a type field when there's a `case` (see `Note [Why does Case have a 'Type' field?]` in [this](https://downloads.haskell.org/ghc/9.2.4/docs/html/libraries/ghc-9.2.4/src/GHC-Core.html) file) and pattern matching is very common in Haskell.

+Moreover, GHC doesn't have a single huge expression like Plutus Core does, instead it has a sequence of bindings, so it never needs to process the entire program at once.
+However, Plutus Core programs are single expressions and can be quite big.

+See also `Note [Kind caching]` in [this](https://hackage.haskell.org/package/base-4.17.0.0/docs/src/Data.Typeable.Internal.html) file (it's about `Typeable`, not internals of the compiler).

 ### Adding a term type with type information

 Currently, we have one type of terms for each PIR, PLC, and UPLC,